Frex22/Chatterbox/report.md

 ### 1. Project Ideation and Architecture Design

-As the lead architect on the ChatterBox project, I was responsible for conceptualizing the entire system and designing its core architecture.
+As the architect on the ChatterBox project, I was responsible for conceptualizing the entire system and designing its core architecture.
 My initial vision focused on creating a distributed, reliable chat system that would showcase fundamental OS concepts:

 - **Proposed the Multi-tier Architecture**: Designed the separation between client and server components with distinct responsibilities
 - **Defined IPC Protocol**: Created the message-type based protocol (connect, disconnect, chat, acknowledgment) enabling seamless communication